jorge-leon/femto/README.md

 * Directory and file manegement (Dired) functionality.
 A basic start has been made with dired.lsp

-* Ability to configure the syntax highlighter for python

 * Ability to load a file in read-only-mode

 * Ability to setup themes of colors that can be applied to different buffers